CSAILVision/ADE20K/README.md

 * Polygon annotations with attributes, annotation time, depth ordering.

 ### Explore the dataset
 While you will need to [sign in](http://groups.csail.mit.edu/vision/datasets/ADE20K/request_data/) in order to access the dataset, we provide a small subset in `datasets`, so that you can familiarize with the structure.
-We also provide an `index_ade20k.pkl` that you can download [here](http://groups.csail.mit.edu/vision/datasets/ADE20K/toolkit/index_ade20k.pkl), to query statistics of the data and the location of the images.
+We also provide an `index_ade20k.pkl` that you can download [here](http://groups.csail.mit.edu/vision/datasets/ADE20K/toolkit/index_ade20k.pkl), to query statistics of the data and the folder where the images are stored.

 #### Structure
 Every image and its annotations are inside a `folder_name`, that you can find using `index_ade20k.pkl`.
 Once you are inside the folder name, for a given image `image_name` (e.g. `ADE_train_00016869`) you will find: